rahgadda/job-preparation/01-ML/Langchain.md

         chat_model.invoke(messages)
         # >> AIMessage(content="Socks O'Color")
         ```
-- `langchain-community`: Third party integrations and partner packages that only rely on langchain-core.
+- `langchain-community`: Third party integrations and partner packages that only rely on langchain & langchain-core.
+- `langchain-<partner>`: Partner packages dedicated to especially popular integrations (e.g., langchain-openai, langchain-anthropic etc.).
+The dedicated packages generally benefit from better reliability and support.
 - `LangGraph`: A library for building robust and stateful multi-actor applications with LLMs by modeling steps as edges and nodes in a graph.
 - `LangSmith`: A developer platform that lets you debug, test, evaluate, and monitor chains built on any LLM framework and seamlessly integrates with LangChain.
 - `LangServe`: A library for deploying LangChain chains as REST APIs.